austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Read YDKJS sections on `this`, hacked on YDKJS `this` code, and tried to use that to understand what all the `this`s are doing in the facebook react code.

 **Thoughts**: I am making progress on understanding the facebook react tutorial, but it is taking time.
 I am hoping that I can use YDKJS to fully understand the facebook react tutorial code.

+### Day 36: August 27, 2017

+**Today's Progress**: Went to Oakland FCC meetup, but spent the whole time trying to fix my ubuntu slow boot issue.
+Continued learning about `this` and classes.
+I had an 'aha' moment when I realized the structures inside of the React Components were methods and not functions...all of a sudden `this` made a lot more sense in the React tutorial code.
+This made me realize that I should read YDKJS cover to cover before learning React.
+I also learned today that it is possible that my SSD is dying...to buy a new laptop or get a new SSD and learn how to install it...